iter8-tools/iter8/mkdocs/docs/getting-started/quick-start/istio/tutorial.md

             restartPolicy: Never
     ```

-## 6. Define metrics
+## 4. Define metrics
 Iter8 introduces a Kubernetes CRD called Metric that makes it easy to use metrics from RESTful metric providers like Prometheus, New Relic, Sysdig and Elastic during experiments.

 Define the Iter8 metrics used in this experiment as follows.
+For the purpose of this tutorial, you will [mock](../../../../metrics/mock/) the user-engagement metric.
+The latency and error metrics will be provided by Prometheus.

 ```shell
 kubectl apply -f $ITER8/samples/istio/quickstart/metrics.yaml